Open Days are being hosted across CAFRE from Tuesday 9 – Saturday 13 April 2024

 The College of Agriculture, Food and Rural Enterprise (CAFRE) is delighted to announce dates of on campus Open Days this April.

-The Open Days are being hosted across CAFRE from Tuesday 9 – Saturday 13 April 2024.
-Students and their parents are invited to book to attend the Equine Open Day at CAFRE, Enniskillen Campus on Saturday 13 April 2024.
+The Open Days are being hosted across CAFRE from Tuesday to Saturday, April 9-13.
+Students and their parents are invited to book to attend the Equine Open Day at CAFRE, Enniskillen Campus on Saturday, April 13.

 Advertisement